sarah1985/is210_lesson_14/README.rst

 #.
 Create a function named ``numpy_task02()``.

 #.
-The function should accept two parameters,
+The function should accept three parameters,
-    one for a mean and one for standard deviation.
+    one for a mean, one for standard deviation and one for the number of random values to return.
 Use those parameters to create your random number generator and the list of values.

 #.
 Somewhere in the doc string comments of this function,
     explain why it might be useful.